mrtnrey/sds011/README.md

 This procedure should also hold for routers other than the TL-MR3020.
 Further instructions in the readme of /source.

-## After installation.
+## After installation
 The TL-MR3020 expects the SDS011 already connected the USB port while booting.
 In the /root directory you'll find the file tlmr3020sn.txt, containing "TEST".
 If you would like your device sending data to Madavi, you have to replace the word "TEST" with the serial number of your TL-MR3020.
-This has to be done manually since the TL-MR3020 is ignorant on its own
+This has to be done manually since the TL-MR3020 is ignorant on its own serial number.

+## Dashboard on local webpage
-Inside your LAN you will have a basic webpage http://tlmr3020 informing you on the latest measurements.
+Inside your LAN you will have a basic webpage [http://tlmr3020](http://tlmr3020/) informing you on the latest measurements.
 It is on purpose very light, to keep the load low.
+See below for a screenshot.
+The S/N of my device is blurred.

 ## TO DO
 - Beautify & comment the Python script